BY Rudy Mars (CMP)

 “Obscene,” said another resident, who wished to remain anonymous for fear of retaliation.

 So which one is the real launch?

 “It really is one launch,” Mozina said with a laugh, lounging on his porch in plain grey sweats, a green headband around each thigh.
 “With two intermissions several weeks long and some venue changes.”

 Mozina noted that each phase of the launch will offer attendees a different experience.
 The protagonist of the novel is an interpersonally challenged concert harpist preparing for an orchestra audition, so the theme of the launch is “Music: Everlasting Beauty.”

 “At the Bookbug ‘Super Launch’ my lovely wife, Lorraine, will be playing lounge standards on the harp,” Mozina explained.
-“At the Michigan News ‘Mega Launch’ there will be an interlude of silent harp.
+“At the Michigan News ‘Mega Launch’ there will be an interlude of solo harp.
 Then at the K-College ‘Climactic Launch,’ Lorraine and violinist Andrew Koehler will open the festivities with Camille St. Saëns’ ‘Fantaisie.’”

 At each event Mozina will read from the novel and sign books.